What To Do If Your Diesel Fuel Gels

 Why Does Diesel Fuel Gel?

-Diesel fuel, especially the common #2 Ultra Low Sulphur Diesel sold by service stations, will ‘gel’ if the paraffin in the diesel fuel starts to crystallize and freeze.
-With long enough exposure to cold temperatures, it produces a solid wax-like substance that can clog the entire fuel system.
-The fuel solidifies and loses its ability to flow.
+Diesel fuel gelling occurs when the temperature drops and the paraffin wax in the fuel starts to crystallize and thicken, making the fuel gel-like.
+This can clog the entire fuel system since the fuel solidifies and loses its ability to flow.
 Diesel fuel gelling is similar to how a wax candle remains solid until lit, at which point the wax progressively becomes a free-flowing liquid.
 Then, as it cools, the wax becomes solid again.

 At What Temperature Does Diesel Fuel Gel?